 Mindfulness is not for everyone.
 I really struggled with it when I started.
 But I stuck with it and now it is much easier.
 I use an app called Calm, which offers guided meditations.
 These guided meditations walk you through exercises that you can use at any time.

 Taking a moment to take a deep breath can also make a huge difference.

 Sometimes I like nothing more than writing a list of things I’ve already done to put my mind at ease.
 When you can see the tasks you have already accomplished, the momentum often starts to build.

 I also like to write a list because it usually turns out I don’t have that much to do.
 If you keep the items floating around in your head, you often think about it in circles.
 Once it’s down on the paper, you might realise there isn’t really all that much that needs to be done.

 You can also use the list to delegate tasks to others.

 Take a timeout

 It is crucial to find something that you can do to really relax.
-For me, I like to take a bath.
+As for me, I like to take a bath.
 I light some candles and settle into a hot bath, often with a bath bomb.
-Sometime I will listen to a podcast or audiobook, other times I will just listen to the sounds of the house.
+Sometimes I will listen to a podcast or audiobook, other times I will just listen to the sounds of the house.

 My husband likes to fly his drone.
 I suppose it’s because he has to really focus on what he is doing, blocking out everything else.